Buddhism and Consciousness

 The truth is the reality of mind which is formless and pervades the ten directions.
 It is being used presently right before your eyes, yet people do not trust it sufficiently, so they accept terms and expressions, seeking to assess Buddhism conceptually in the written word.
 (Dogen Zenji

 Emptiness does not differ from form.
 That which is form is emptiness; That which is emptiness, form.
 The same is true of feelings, perceptions, impulses, consciousness. all dharmas are marked with emptiness; They do not appear or disappear, are not tainted nor pure, do not increase or decrease.
 Therefore in emptiness, no form, No feelings, no perceptions, no impulses, no consciousness; No eyes, no ears, no nose, no tongue, no body, no mind; No color, no sound, no smell, no taste, no touch, no object of mind; No realm of eyes until no realm of mind-consciousness; No ignorance and also no extinction of it until no old-age-and-death And also no extinction of it; No suffering, no origination, no stopping, no path; No cognition, also no attainment.
-With nothing to attain… (Heart Sutra, Version from Roshi Philip Whalen
+With nothing to attain… (Heart Sutra

 Leave a Reply